 We develop, manufacture and market biologics products to domestic and international markets through our biologics division.
-Our products are used in a variety of applications including enhancing fusion in spine surgery, relief of back pain with a facet joint stabilization, promotion of bone growth in foot and ankle surgery, promotion of skull healing following neurosurgery and subcondral bone defect repair in knee and other joint surgeries.
+Our bone graft products are used in a variety of applications including enhancing fusion in spine surgery, relief of back pain through facet joint stabilization, promotion of bone growth in foot and ankle surgery, promotion of skull healing following neurosurgery and subchondral bone repair in knee and other joint surgeries.
+Our accellular dermis scaffolds are utilized in wound care and plastic and reconstructive procedures.

-Our medical devices division develops medical devices intended for use in several diverse clinical areas including orthopedic, plastic, and cardiovascular surgery.
-Our background and expertise is in the research, testing, and development of coatings for medical devices.
-In addition to the manufacture and sales of coated medical devices, the medical devices division works with our biologics division to produce and distribute OsteoSelect® DBM putty, an osteoinductive product used by surgeons as a bone void filler in the extremities and pelvis.
+Our medical devices division develops coatings for medical devices and custom surgical instruments for use with allografts processed by our biologics division.
+Our medical devices division also works with our biologics division to produce and distribute OsteoSelect® DBM putty, an osteoinductive product used by surgeons as a bone void filler in the extremities and pelvis.
 DBM putty is considered a combination product by regulatory agencies - both a tissue and a medical device.